Fractured Magic: Chapter Nine

 Suddenly, a sharp whistle blew, making Maebhe jump.

 “Oh, gods,” she gasped as the elevator climbed.
 The space felt even smaller than before, the walls pressing in on her while she took heaving breaths.
 She stumbled into the narrow hall when the elevator stopped, but she knew she was walking into a dead end.
 Where could she go?
-Back into her hotel room?
+Back to her hotel room?
 And then what?
-The front desk would have a key, and she'd be caught within minutes.
+The front desk would have a key, and she’d be caught within minutes.

 Well, there was one other option.
-She banged on the door to Gareth's rooms, banged and banged until it swung suddenly open.
+She banged on the door to Gareth’s rooms, banged and banged until it finally swung open.
 Before Gareth could say a word, Maebhe ducked under his arm and into the entranceway, shutting the door firmly behind them both and bolting it.

 “Ms. Maebhe, what—?”